karma-riuk/pdf-char-counter/README.md

-# PDF - Char Counter
+# PDF - Character Counter

 ## About
 This is a simple bash script for Mac OS that allows you to check how many